udacity/cd0354-monolith-to-microservices-project/README.md

 The project is split into two parts:
 1. Frontend - Angular web application built with Ionic Framework
-2. Backend RESTful API - Node-Express application
+2. Backend RESTful API - Node-Express application test

 ## Getting Started
 > _tip_: it's recommended that you start with getting the backend API running since the frontend web application depends on the API.